 Pricing for Drumheller Photography Workshop

-- 2 nights accommodation (prices based on double occupancy, if you wish to have your own private room, $150 will be added to the price)
+- 2 nights accommodation (prices based on double occupancy, if you wish to have your own private room, $150 will be added to the price).
+If we cannot match you with a roommate the single supplement will apply.

 - 2 continental breakfasts